Anna Louisa Karsch: Becoming a poet

 Karsch wrote a poem for a widow and daughter of an innkeeper.
 At the funeral, a relative saw this poem and refused to accept a woman could have written it.
 The family brought him to meet Karsch who impressed him a great deal.
 The relative gave Karsch a collection of poetry books.
-"She began to compose Gelegenheisdichtungen for weddings and various local celebrations."
+"She began to compose Gelegenheitsdichtungen for weddings and various local celebrations."
 Her poems appeared in local newspapers in Silesia and she developed a group of followers who were mostly Lutheran pastors and their wives.
 Her poetic talents grew in the cultural circles of the pastors' houses.
 Her poems grew large followings which brought connections, enough to support her family's financial struggles.
 In January 1760, Karsch arranged for her abusive, alcoholic husband to be pressed into the Prussian Army.
 This left Anna Louisa Karsch with the freedom to achieve higher.
 At the time of the Prussian campaign against Austria in Silesia, known as the Silesian Wars, Karsch wrote positively on the Prussian King — Frederick.
 Karsch and King Frederick unintentionally met, inspiring Karsch to write about his victories.
 These works were well received and she was invited to the richest, most influential houses of the area.